EmmaZhang123/Image-Classification-and-Verification-CompCars-Dataset/README.md

 # Image-Classification-and-Verification-CompCars-Dataset
+## Description:
 The field of computer vision, particularly in automotive applications, has experienced rapid advancements, making it highly relevant for developing intelligent transportation systems and autonomous vehicles.
-In this report, we utilize the CompCars [1] dataset to conduct three primary tasks: car make classification, car part classification, and car make verification using state-of-the-art deep learning techniques.
+In this project, we utilize the CompCars dataset to conduct three primary tasks: car make classification, car part classification, and car make verification using state-of-the-art deep learning techniques.
 These tasks are crucial for improving vehicle